-All City of Walker equipment, materials, services, and other property are provided to employees for the accomplishment for their work as City employees and not for personal use.
+All City of Walker equipment, materials, services, and other property are provided to employees for the accomplishment of their work as City employees and not for personal use.
+Employees must be 21 years old or older to operate any City owned vehicles and equipment.